mumo-esther/Leaderboard/README.md

   ### Key Features
 - Leaderboard page structure

-  ### Future Features
-  -Sending and fetching data from the Leaderboard API services
+- Sending and fetching data from the Leaderboard API services

 <p align="right">(<a href="#readme-top">back to top</a>)</p>